Matonks/better-prompts/README.md

 # 🤖 GPT-4o & More to come
 A collection of highly specialized GPT-4o-powered writing agents designed for modern content workflows — from internal comms and UX copy to educational planning and operations documentation.

 Each assistant is fine-tuned for a unique role and comes with clear prompt guidance, capabilities, formatting rules, and tone defaults.
-Ideal for teams, startups, and individual creators looking to supercharge writing with AI.

 ---